MarienvanLoon/programming-for-economists/source/schedule.rst

 the `datacamp website
 <https://www.datacamp.com/courses/intro-to-python-for-data-science>`_
 and go through chapter 1 Python Basics.
 That is, watch the videos and do the exercises on line.
+Note that we get feedback from Datacamp on whether or not you actually did the exercises and we will grade this using a Pass/Fail grade (see below).

 plan